redtexts/texts/antagonism_1999_bordiga_vs_pannekoek.md

 discussion, and not just participation in a strike, or strike movement.
 The tension between spontaneity and conscious minorities has been a continuing problematic for the German left, and has tended to find a resolution in liquidation.
-The councillists theorise themselves out of existence.
+The councilists theorise themselves out of existence.

 Consciousness develops unevenly; it often develops first of all in